-Depending on personal preference, they can also be served along with chillies in nogado, a meat-stuffed pepper bathed with a walnut cream and garnished with pomegranate seeds and cilantro.
+Depending on personal preference, they can also be served along with chile en nogada, a meat-stuffed pepper bathed with a walnut cream and garnished with pomegranate seeds and cilantro.
 Frijoles refritos, or refried black beans, is another traditional accompaniment to tortillas.

-Alternatively, corn tortillas can be prepared as part of a main dish.
-When preparing Enchiladas, corn tortillas are wrapped around different kinds of ingredients, ranging from seasoned potatoes, to cheese, beans, various meats and other vegetables.
+When preparing enchiladas, corn tortillas are wrapped around different kinds of ingredients, ranging from seasoned potatoes to cheese, beans, various meats and other vegetables.

-Tacos are fairly similar to Enchiladas as they are usually folded around a filling.
-As one of the most popular Mexican dishes, Tacos consist of a corn tortilla rolled around a tasty and warm filling of meat, vegetables or cheese.
+Tacos are fairly similar to enchiladas as they are usually folded around a filling.
+One of the most popular and regularly-consumed Mexican dishes, and now integrated into food cultures around the world, tacos consist of a corn tortilla rolled around a filling of meat, vegetables or cheese.

-They can be topped with a chilli sauce, or even eaten plain as you walk down Av Rojo Gomez in Puerto Morelos and buy one.
+They can be topped with a chilli sauce, or even eaten plain as you walk down Av Rojo Gomez street in Puerto Morelos.

 Since the tortilla is the cornerstone of the Maya and Aztec food traditions, you should also try the supreme tortilla soup.
 Made up of healthy ingredients and fresh herbs, this dish is flavoursome, aromatic and full of character.